 In cases where the test results identify both you and your partner as carriers for a genetic disease, it is important to know that you have many options you should discuss with your physician or genetic counselor.

-If needed, further prenatal testing for the particular genetic disease can be performed at CENTOGENE in a shortest turnaround time, allowing you enough time to plan further steps, together with your physician and genetic counselor.
+If needed, further prenatal testing for the particular genetic disease can be performed at CENTOGENE in a short turnaround time, allowing you enough time to plan further steps, together with your physician and genetic counselor.